Froillan123/Froillan123/README.md

 ## 🚀 About

-Software Engineer building production systems at scale.
+Backend-focused Software Engineer with hands-on experience designing and operating production-grade cloud-native systems.
 Specialized in cloud-native architectures, SRE practices, and infrastructure automation.
+Strong background in distributed architectures, authentication and security systems, event-driven services, and CI/CD automation on Google Cloud Platform.
+Experienced in owning systems end-to-end from architecture and implementation to deployment, monitoring, and optimization.

 Currently architecting microservices on Google Cloud with event-driven patterns, implementing observability stacks, and automating deployments through CI/CD.